 - Increased intake of EFAs can help with cognitive impairment in middle age.

 The government’s recommendation is that people should have at least two portions of fish a week including one of oily fish such as salmon.
-It’s likely you’re already getting enough omega 6, but if you’re in doubt, take a look at the dietary sources section in this link.
+It’s likely you’re already getting enough omega 6, but if you’re in doubt, take a look at the Wikipedia entry for Omega-6.

 Wholefoods and low GI carbs